FORECAST FOR NEGATIVE OPTION AND CONTINUITY PROGRAMS: CLOUDY CONDITIONS GIVING WAY TO HIGH PRESSURE SYSTEM

 By D. John Hendrickson While many of our posts deal with legal issues involving advertising content, content is only part of the story when it comes to advertising law.
 The other part is comprised of the agreements that underlie virtually all advertising campaigns.
 Among these is the agency services agreement, a document that is typically negotiated and signed while the advertiser and its agency are very much in the honeymoon stage, only to be revisited.

-PRIVACY, UNFAIRNESS AND THE FIRST AMENDMENT: HAPPY ANNIVERSARY CENTRAL HUDSON
+PRIVACY, UNFAIRNESS AND THE FIRST AMENDMENT: HAPPY BIRTHDAY CENTRAL HUDSON

 In the end of March 2017, advertiser Magners Irish Cider accused Miller Lite and its advertising agency of using Magner’s HOLD TRUE tagline in a Miller Lite campaign.
 Magners went public and Tweeted “@MillerLite Imitation is the sincerest form of flattery they say…#HoldTrue.”
 While Magners was clearly having fun at Miller Lite’s expense, things could have taken a serious turn if Magners had accused Miller of trademark infringement.
 The Magners/Miller bar fight is a good.